Book Reviews

 there.
 Moreover, "Nowhere did the growing addiction to locally-produced

-drugs, encouraged by those in the CIA…wreak greater havoc than in the Red
+drugs, encouraged by those in the CIA

 Southeast Asian wars." (p.5)